frederic-perez/AmE-dictionary/data/dictionary.md

 __downtime__ _n_ :three::hammer:
 __downtrodden__ _adj_ :seven::hammer: _The Clippers were the victims, the downtrodden, the doormats._ _Riots rocked downrodden urban areas across the country._
 __downturn__ _n_ :three::hammer: (downturns)
+__downward dog__ _n_ A yoga pose in which the body assumes an inverted V shape, with the hands and feet on the floor, and the buttocks pointing upward. _Just because you’re not in a yoga studio, it doesn’t mean you can’t practice your downward dog._
 __downward__ _A downward spiral._
 __downy__ _adj_ __1__ Made of or covered with down. _Downy coat._
 __dowry__ _n_ :five::hammer: (dowries) :es: dote